 You can celebrate your small wins in a number of ways.
 Offer yourself rewards each time you complete a task that takes you closer to your goal.
 Set up weekly celebration times with the friends who are working on goals with you.
 Once a month, reward yourself by going out with friends, enjoying a quiet afternoon in your favorite place, or getting that new small purchase you’ve had your eye on.
 Keep a journal where you track your accomplishments each day.
 Create a chart with gold stars on it if you want to — it’s not silly if it works.

 Do what makes you happy, because how you feel affects whether or not you will keep going.

-Before you start working toward your goal, it’s best to realize that somewhere along the line, you’re probably going to mess up.
-You’re going to skip that workout, or eat that brownie, or spend more money than you budgeted.
+Before you start working toward your goal, it’s best to realize that somewhere along the line you’re probably going to mess up.
+You’re going to skip that workout, eat that brownie or spend more money than you budgeted.

 Promise right now that when that happens, you’ll forgive yourself.
-It’s important, because these types of slip-ups often lead to people giving up on their goals.
+It’s important because these types of slip-ups often lead to people giving up on their goals.
 If you decide right from the start that you probably will make mistakes, and you won’t allow them to cause you to give up, you’ll be much more likely to reach your goal by the end of the year or sooner.

 Maybe you can adjust your weekly savings amount to $10 a week.
-Maybe you can change your goal from losing weight to maintaining your weight loss (an equally difficult challenge).
+Maybe you can change your goal from losing weight to maintaining your weight loss, which is an equally difficult challenge.
 Perhaps your goal of thinking positive is derailed by a death in the family, after which your goal may change to finding ways to cope with your grief.

 Besedeš Tibor, Cary Deck, Sudipta Sarangi, and Mikhael Shor.
 “Reducing Choice Overload without Reducing Choices.”
 Review of Economics and Statistics 97, no. 4 (2015), 793-802. doi:10.1162/rest_a_00506.